guillermooo/sublime-undocs/source/reference/key_bindings.rst

 ``text``
    Restricts the test
-   just to the selected text.
+   to the selected text.

 ``selector``
-   Returns the current scope.
+   Returns the name of the current scope.

 ``panel_has_focus``
    Returns ``true``
-   if the current focus
-   is on a panel.
+   if a panel
+   has input focus.

 ``panel``
    Returns ``true``
-   if the panel given as operand
+   if the panel given as ``operand`` is visible.
-   is visible.

 Context Operators
 ^^^^^^^^^^^^^^^^^